A Newsletter for Friends of the Library

 The Library’s Technical Services staff processed all of the new materials and undertook a major project to improve the catalog records and arrangement of the collection to make it more accessible for library users.
 They created records and call numbers for the 4,552 books that were not in the Library Catalog, reclassified 1,776 books, and added subject headings.
 The collection formerly had eight categories, and it now has three: Primary Fiction (Picture Books), Intermediate Fiction, and Nonfiction.

-The UMD Library also designated $10,000 to increase resources in the Teaching Materials Collection.
+the Library also designated $10,000 to increase resources in the Teaching Materials Collection.
 This fund allowed for the purchase of 170 items in addition to the 29 items purchased from the Teaching Materials annual budget.
 New items acquired were High Interest-Low Vocabulary books and teacher guides; Foss Science teacher guides and kits; materials to support Special Education; and games designed to teach students math and reading.

 Subscriptions to three databases featuring teaching materials and information were also added to UMD Library holdings: Curriculum Resource Center, Curriculum Resource Center (Junior Edition), and Kraus Curriculum Development Library.
-These are available on the UMD Library databases page (www.d.umn.edu/lib/elist/indexlistpage.php).
+These are available on the Library databases page (www.d.umn.edu/lib/elist/indexlistpage.php).

 That the present UMD Library has been open for six years is really difficult for me to believe.
 The time since our grand opening has passed quickly in this lively and dynamic space.
-The building has allowed the library staff to offer our students and faculty the very best of services.
+The building has allowed the Library staff to offer our students and faculty the very best of services.
 But in this ever-changing library and information world, we realize that we must continually assess and reconfigure our services.
-For example, over the last six years, we have moved many of our print journals to electronic versions, and we have added wireless Internet access to all public areas in the library.
+For example, over the last six years, we have moved many of our print journals to electronic versions, and we have added wireless Internet access to all public areas in the Library.

 While we have been routinely making changes, the Library Management team decided to undertake a strategic planning process to map out a more coordinated plan for future services.
 The initial planning for the present UMD Library started in 1994 and was completed in 1996.
 A decade later, the timing seemed right to move forward with new planning.

-Shortly after the library started its planning process, a campus-wide effort to create a new strategic plan for UMD was undertaken.
-We were able to bring much of the library planning work forward.
+Shortly after the Library started its planning process, a campus-wide effort to create a new strategic plan for UMD was undertaken.
+We were able to bring much of the Library planning work forward.
 One of the primary goals included in the Library section in the final campus-wide report was “to create a state-of-the-art Information Commons…by 2010.”
 The report defined information commons as “a physical space where library resources, technology, and a variety of services designed to support student learning, writing, and research are brought together.”
 While we expect some traditional library services to be available in the information commons, these services will not necessarily be the focus.

-In order to achieve the goal of creating an information commons, the library has set up a study team to help define the possibilities for our campus.
+In order to achieve the goal of creating an information commons, the Library has set up a study team to help define the possibilities for our campus.
 Members of this team have been reviewing literature and are planning visits to best practice sites.
 Information Commons (IC) have become a growing trend in academic libraries around the country, although implementations have been quite diverse.
 Some campuses have included writing centers while others have provided studios where students can practice, record, and critique group presentations before presenting in their classes.
 Some have included multimedia production centers and others musical rehearsal rooms.
 One constant to be found at most information commons seems to be coffee shops.

 At this point, we want to be very open as to what to include.
 Our goal will be to find the array of services that best promote learning and that will be most useful to our students.
 We want to make sure that students have access to the best services whether they come for help on Wednesday afternoon or on a Sunday evening.
 We will be seeking campus partners—those who may be interested in moving existing services into the information commons and those who see this as an opportunity to offer new services.